-Dan Dittrich is a multidisciplinary designer in New York City.
+Dan Dittrich is a designer in New York City.
 He’s currently working at

 , a consultancy in New York.
-He also offers his design services in freelance capacity.
+He also offers freelance services.
 He graduated from RISD in 2016.

 (914) 525 2238